VET Program Approval and Maintenance Procedure

 1. Approved form and minutes are forwarded to Executive OfficerCurriculum Committee for approval.

-F. Submit the completed application documentation to Quality Assurance Services for review prior to submission to the Course Approval Committee for approval.
-Federation Course Approval Committee Executive Officer / Quality Assurance Services
+F. Submit the completed application documentation to Strategic Regulatory Services for review prior to submission to the Course Approval Committee for approval.
+Federation Course Approval Committee Executive Officer / Strategic Regulatory Services

-1. Quality Assurance Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.
+1. Strategic Regulatory Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.

-2. If documentation is compliant, Quality Assurance Services will notify Federation TAFECompliance, Curriculum Quality Leader and Program Manager and provide a memo for the Curriculum Committee.
+2. If documentation is compliant, Strategic Regulatory Services will notify Federation TAFECompliance and Program Manager and provide a memo for the Curriculum Committee.

-3. If documentation is non-compliant, Quality Assurance Services will notify Federation TAFE Compliance, Curriculum Quality Leader and Program Manager and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.
+3. If documentation is non-compliant, Strategic Regulatory Services will notify Federation TAFE Compliance and Program Manager and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.

-4. Any non-compliant application documentation must be resubmitted with rectifications to Quality Assurance Services.
+4. Any non-compliant application documentation must be resubmitted with rectifications to Strategic Regulatory Services.

-5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Quality Assurance Services incorporated.
+5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Strategic Regulatory Services incorporated.

 G. The Curriculum Committee to approve the skill set.
 Curriculum Committee

-1. The skill set to be registered by Registrar Services.
+1. The skill set to be registered by Student and Registrar Services.

 H. The skill set will be given an approval number which will be used to process unsealed awards.
-Registrar Services
+Student and Registrar Services

-1. Registrar will email the approval number to the Program Manager.
+1. Student and Registrar Services will email the approval number to the Program Manager.

 I. The approved skill set documentation will be placed on the Skill Sets Register on the University website.
-Registrar Services
+Student and Registrar Services

-1. Registrar Services will update the Register and forward to Academic Secretariat to place on the appropriate webpage.
+1. Student and Registrar Services will update the Register and forward to Academic Secretariat to place on the appropriate webpage.

 K. Undertake skill set implementation processes.
 Program Manager